kdave/btrfs-progs/Documentation/Glossary.rst

 RAID-5
 	A form of *RAID* which stripes a single copy of data across multiple *devices*, including one device's worth of additional parity data.
 	Can be used to recover from a single device failure.
-Not yet implemented in btrfs.

 RAID-6
 	A form of *RAID* which stripes a single copy of data across multiple *devices*, including two device's worth of additional parity data.
 Can be used to recover from the failure of two devices.
-Not yet implemented in btrfs.

 RAID-10
 	A form of *RAID* which stores two complete copies of each piece of